fchensan/application-study-tool/pages/config/config_helper/config_datafabric.md

 {:toc}

-The application study tool can be configured to periodically (every 5 minutes) export a snapshot of your BigIP metrics to F5.
+The application study tool can be configured to periodically (every 5 minutes) export a snapshot of your BIG-IP metrics to F5.
 Contact your F5 Sales Representative for a "Sensor ID" (a unique string used to associate your metrics with your Organization) and a "Sensor Secret Token" (used to authenticate to the F5 Datafabric as an authorized data sender for your Org).